Sailing La Vagabonde Vlogs

 When they met, she was all of 21.
 A spirited life, leaving home to become a qualified dive instructor at 18.
 He was 30 years old, having worked for 8 years, squirrelling away his earnings to buy a yacht.

 Riley comes from the small town on Cowell, on the Eyre Peninsula, South Australia.
-For high school, in 2000, he heads to Sacred Heart College, a boarding school in Adelaide.
+For high school, in 2000, he headed to Sacred Heart College, a boarding school in Adelaide.
 He attends University but decides to drops out.

 Eventually moving onto offshore oil rigs, mines and construction of Western Australia, primarily as a rigger.
 To many Australians, the El Dorado.